KeremAR/Homelab-SharedLibrary/README.md

 ---

-## 6. Linting
+## Linting

-The linting stage runs three helpers in parallel.
+The linting stage runs three library steps in parallel.

-Python:
+Python linting runs in the `python` container and executes `black --check --diff .` followed by `flake8 .` for each target.

 ```groovy
 runPythonLinting(